-Collaborative and responsive leadership that meets the expectations and anticipates the needs of the community
+Collaborative and responsive leadership that meets the expectations and anticipates the needs of the community improvement program.

-6.2.1 - Maintain a strong focus on financial discipline to enable Council to properly respond to the needs of the communities it serves.
+Delivery Program Goal: 6.2.1 - Maintain a strong focus on financial discipline to achieve better value for money in Council's day-today procurement operations.